0x78654C/xTerminal/README.md

 </p>

 # xTerminal
-A Linux like terminal for windows with some extras.
+A Linux like shell for windows with some extras.

 ![alt text](https://github.com/0x78654C/xTerminal/blob/main/media/1.bmp?raw=true)